 Twitter/X

-Practical feed-system case: fanout, cache topology, ranking, and scaling trade-offs.
+Practical feed case: distribution strategy, cache topology, ranking, and scaling trade-offs.

 High-Level Architecture

-How publishing flows through infrastructure and how timelines are served under heavy read load.
+How publishing moves through the platform and how the feed is served under heavy read load.

-Write path: post request is validated, committed to durable storage, and propagated through async fanout into timeline/notification/moderation pipelines.
+Write path: the post request is validated, committed to durable storage, and then propagated through asynchronous fanout into timeline, notification, and moderation paths.

 Client Post